New Sarawak State Legislative Assembly Building: Architecture

 The building has nine floors with a height of 114 metres, diameter of 30.9 metres, and an area of 760 square metres.
 The speaker of the state assembly, Dato Sri Mohd Asfia Awang Nassar, said that the building would last for 100 years.
+The building design takes the shape of baruk, a traditional Bidayuh communal round-shaped house.
 The cross-section of the building is designed like a nine-pointed star.
 The building is capped with a roof design similar to a Malaysian royal umbrella (payung negara in Malay).

 The public viewing gallery is located on the ninth floor.
 The Sarawak state legislative assembly is located on the eighth floor.
 The state assembly members lounge is located on the 7th floor.
 Meanwhile, the lower floors house offices for the state assembly members, function halls, meeting rooms, an auditorium, and a surau.
 The state legislative assembly chamber can hold up to 108 members, each with their own office.
 It also has 142 seats for civil servants, a ceremonial hall accommodating 300 people, banquet hall with a capacity of 1,000 people, a car park for 315 vehicles, and a parade ground.